utiso/dorkbot/README.md

 ip:127.0.0.1
 </pre>

 The first item will remove any target that doesn't contain a question mark, in other words any url that doesn't contain any GET parameters to test.
-The second attempts to avoid login functions, and the third blacklists all target urls on example.com.
+The second attempts to avoid login functions, and the third blocklists all target urls on example.com.
 The fourth excludes targets with a hostname of www.google.com and the fifth excludes targets whose host resolves to 127.0.0.1.

 Indexer Modules
 ===============